A Real (A)Advantage: Earn Extra Loyalty Points And 75,000 Miles With Citi’s Business Card

 Now I already have an AAdvantage Business account.
 I don’t know that I can be linked to hers as well (which seems to me a flaw, since a traveler might do work for several companies, each with an airline focus on American).
 But I can use it to top off her father’s account, since he might travel for her business.

-I recently got this card again as well because I wanted to use an AAdvantage Business account – not just for the transferability, but because when I travel with that linked I earn an extra Loyalty Point per dollar towards status.
+I recently got this card again as well because I wanted to use an AAdvantage Business account – not just for the transferability, but because when I travel with that linked I earn an extra Loyalty Point per dollar towards status when attaching my AAdvantage Business account to the booking.
 I realized it had been a little over four years since I’d had it previously and I was approved.

 I also hold a Citi Executive card, and that didn’t get in the way of being approved or earning a bonus.
 And I also have a Barclays Aviator Silver card – you can have a Barclays AAdvantage card and Citi AAdvantage card at the same time.